 Means was recognized and awarded for his comedy by being voted Best Comedian by Albuquerque The Magazine.

-This year the National Indian Gaming Association honored Tatanka by naming him 2018 Entertainer of The Year.
+The National Indian Gaming Association honored Tatanka by awarding him The Entertainer of The Year for 2018.

 Tatanka’s AMBITION and PERSEVERANCE has taken him from his home on the reservation to traveling across the country.
 He has become a much-needed role model for all American Indian First Nations youth.
 He is PROUD to be a alcohol & DRUG-FREE SOBER PERFORMER.